 - Chief Executive Officer is the most senior officer in any organization while the President is subordinate to the CEO.
 Also, the Chief Executive Officer is accountable to the board of directors while the president is accountable to the CEO.
 Shareholders are the ultimate owners of the company and the Board of directors is accountable to the shareholders

 - President looks at micro-level things and is responsible for handling short-term goals.
 He/she is responsible for the handling of regular business operationsBusiness OperationsBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation., logistics, and employee management.
-On the other hand, the Chief Executive Officer has to look at things in the macro perspective and has a long-term vision.
-His job is to formulate plans, forecast growth and strategies for the companies future.
+On the other hand, the Chief Executive Officer has to look at things from the macro perspective and has a long-term vision.
+His job is to formulate plans, forecast growth, and strategies for the companies future.
 In small organizations, the CEO is responsible for taking responsibility for both the micro and macro perspectives

 - CEO’s prime focus is to maximize a company’s wealth which will help him build the legacy and goodwill for his organization.
 In the case of a public company, these factors are synced in the company’s share price returns.
-As discussed earlier, Presidents goal is short term hence his prime motive is year on year profit maximization
+As discussed earlier, Presidents goal is short term hence his prime motive is a year on year profit maximization

 - CEO looks after the plans and President looks after the execution